dymaxionlabs/python-sdk/docs/index.rst

 Authentication
 ==============

-Sign up at https://app.dymaxionlabs.com/signup if you don't have a user yet, otherwise log in.
+Sign up at https://app.dymaxionlabs.com/signup if you do not have a user yet, otherwise log in.

 Enter the API Key section, create a new API key and copy the generated key.